Table of Contents

 Instructions

-- Prepare the pork by trimming any excess fat and cutting it into bite-sized pieces.
+- Prepare the pork by trimming excess fat and cutting into 2-inch pieces.
+Pat dry with paper towels for better browning.

-- In a blender or food processor, combine the garlic, onion, green peppers, tomatoes, olive oil, oregano, paprika, cumin, black pepper, lemon juice, and salt.
-Pulse until you get a smooth paste.
+- In a blender or food processor, combine garlic, onion, green peppers, tomatoes, olive oil, oregano, paprika, cumin, black pepper, lemon juice, and salt.
+Pulse until smooth paste forms.

-- When ready to cook, preheat your oven to 350°F (175°C).
-Transfer the marinated pork to a baking dish and bake for 1 hour, basting occasionally with the juices.
+- Preheat oven to 350°F (175°C).
+Transfer marinated pork to baking dish with all marinade.
+Cover with foil and bake for 1 hour.

 This pork mojo recipe is not only flavorful but also incredibly versatile.
-You can adjust the spice level by adding more or less chili, or even experiment with different herbs to give it your own unique twist.
+You can adjust the spice level by adding a pinch of cayenne pepper, or experiment with different herbs to give it your own unique twist while maintaining authenticity.

 Buying Guide for Mojo Ingredients